martineg/acm-subscriptions-lab/README.md

-ACM lab resources
+ACM subscription lab resources

-# Git subscription to Helm chart
+# Git channel subscriptions to Helm charts

-Apply `git-sub` to hub cluster to subscribe to `helloworld-sub` resources, to demo subscribing to Helm chart artifacts through Git.

-Inspiration from https://github.com/mikeshng/git-sub-for-helm-sub, `helloworld` helm chart from https://github.com/stolostron/application-lifecycle-samples/tree/main/helloworld-helm.
+Run `bootstrap.sh` to apply the `git-sub` resources to the hub cluster to add individual subscriptions for Helm charts hosted in the same repository.

+The `helloworld` subscription demonstrates how to override Chart values using _packageOverrides_ in the subscription.

+## Multiple charts

+the `multiple-charts` branch demonstrates subscribing to multiple Helm charts hosted in a Git repository, using individual subscriptions per chart following the "subscription of subscriptions" model.

+---

+This repo was created using inspiration from https://github.com/mikeshng/git-sub-for-helm-sub as base for a "subscription of subscriptions" model tracking Charts from Git.
+The `helloworld` and `mortgage` helm charts are from https://github.com/stolostron/application-lifecycle-samples/.